AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/14-Zoomorphic/14-Zoomorphic.markdown

 # Building Zoomorphic Creature

-This chapter is about creating zoomorphic creatures.
-Such creature will have to solve a simple task, such as moving toward a direction or jumping.
+This chapter is about defining and creating zoomorphic creatures.

 ![Example of a creature.](14-Zoomorphic/figures/CreatureExample.png){#fig:CreatureExample}